trpc/trpc/www/docs/main/sponsors.md

 ---

+If you enjoy working with tRPC and want to support me consider giving a token appreciation by [GitHub Sponsors](https://github.com/sponsors/KATT)!

+Also, if your company using tRPC and want to support long-term maintenance of tRPC, have a look at the [sponsorship tiers](https://github.com/sponsors/KATT) or [get in touch](mailto:alex@trpc.io) to discuss potential partnerships.

 ## Financial Contributors

-> If you like working with tRPC, consider giving a token a apprecation by [GitHub Sponsors](https://github.com/sponsors/KATT)!

 **For companies**